 Jacques Derrida proved that words are simply not adequate to capture full reality.
 No word, in Derrida’s terminology, has “presentness”: No word perfectly captures an underlying reality.
 Words fit into a web where they have reference points to other words to tell us what they mean, but they have no underlying reality.
 To make it even more elusive, the web of words itself is constantly shifting, providing no fixed points.

 Derrida concluded from this that there is no objective reality or truth.
-That’s absurd, but his fundamental insight isn’t: objective reality or truth can’t be capture by words.
+That’s absurd, but his fundamental insight isn’t: objective reality or truth can’t be captured by words.
 There’s always “more” than can be articulated.

 The conversational approach better captures truth in this way.
-The participants bat words back and forth, like the web they exist in bats them back and forth, forcing them to constantly shift and refine their statements, like reality does.
+The participants bat words back and forth, like the web they exist in bats them back and forth, forcing them to constantly shift and refine their statements like reality does.

 Me?
 I still enjoy books.
 I’ve always been a reader and I will continue to be a reader.

-But I also devour podcasts, especially the conversational ones.
+But I also devour podcasts, especially conversational ones.
 There is something undeniable about them, something that feeds us in a way that books and other forms of monologic learning can’t.